feathersui/feathersui-starling/documentation/help/markdown/toggle-switch.md

 author: Josh Tynjala

 ---
-# How to use the Feathers ToggleSwitch component
+# How to use the Feathers `ToggleSwitch` component

 The `ToggleSwitch` component switches between on and off states.
 It can be considered a stylized alternative to a [Check](check.html) control that is especially relevant when targeting touch screens.
 The thumb may be dragged from side to side, or it may be tapped to change selection.

 ## The Basics

-Let's create a toggle switch.
+First, let's create a toggle switch, select it, and add it to the display list.

 ``` code
 var toggle:ToggleSwitch = new ToggleSwitch();